 Where Do I Find Live NFL Games on the Amazon Prime Video App?

 Are you using an Amazon Fire Stick, connecting with Amazon Prime via your cable provider (like Cox’s Contour service), or using Chromecast?
 Finding NFL content is still easy.
-Scroll down to the Sports section of your Amazon Prime Video app.
+Scroll down to the Sports section of your Prime Video app.
 You’ll see the available games for the whole week, with the most imminent games to the left in the lineup.

 Why Am I Having Buffering Issues with Amazon Prime Video’s NFL Live Stream?